audrey-tan/cepr_boarddocs/NOTES.md

 But even by-passing that, it turns out it is loaded through Angular, so we need selenium instead of requests.

 Using selenium, it turns out that Imperva blocks us.
 Stack Overflow suggests PhantomJS.

+Also, [undetected-chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver) is a thing.
+I am trying that out now.

+Using undetected-chromedriver also didn't work.
+I will try with Harvard VPN on.

+Doesn't work.
+I notice that with undetected-chromedriver, it takes a while for the response to be rejected.
+I think it is possible that the website is waiting for mouse movement.